VolpeUSDOT/FTOT-Resilience-Link_Removal/README.md

 # FTOT-Resilience-Link_Removal

-FTOT Resilience Tool: Link Removal tool for assessing network resilience.
+FTOT Resilience Tool: Link Rank and Removal tool for assessing network resilience.

 See the [FTOT homepage](https://volpeusdot.github.io/FTOT-Public) for general information about the Freight and Fuel Transportation Optimization Tool (FTOT).

-This tool runs disruptions of an optimal solution, using a network property known as betweenness centrality, or by using the volume of vehicles on roadway links.
+This tool runs disruptions of an optimal solution, removing network links sequentially based on one of two metrics: (1) a network property known as betweenness centrality, or (2) the volume of vehicles on roadway links.
 The tool assesses how resilient an optimal solution is to the removal of key links in the network.

-This tool is compatible and has been tested with FTOT version [2023.4](https://github.com/VolpeUSDOT/FTOT-Public/releases/tag/2023.4).
-This tool is compatible only with FTOT scenarios in which Network Density Reduction (NDR) is off.
+This tool is compatible and has been tested with FTOT version [2024.1](https://github.com/VolpeUSDOT/FTOT-Public/releases/tag/2024.1) and will not work with previous versions of FTOT.
+This tool is compatible only with FTOT scenarios using **only** the road network and for which Network Density Reduction (NDR) is off.
 To confirm NDR is off, check the the NDR_On element in the scenario XML file is set to False.

 #### Requirements